 Coloring Concrete With Water Based Paints

 You can color concrete with acrylic paint by mixing it into the wet mix.
 Acrylic paint can be a cheap way to color concrete crafts.

 The same goes for using latex paint for coloring concrete.

-These DIY Concrete Pillar Candleholders were made using white cement mix and the green was acrylic paint.
+I made these DIY Concrete Pillar Candleholders using white cement mix and the green was acrylic paint.

-Although the cost for acrylic and latex paint is low, you should know that these water based paints are not as concentrated as a pigment or liquid colorant that is made specifically for concrete.
+Even though the cost for acrylic and latex paint is low, these water based paints are not as concentrated as a pigment or liquid colorant made specifically for concrete.

 They will require adding a good bit more paint to a mix to get to your desired color, than if you use specially designed coloring.